A Textual Analysis of Creative Multimedia Approaches in Tamil Movie Title Posters

 Sengupta, S. (2005).
 Reflected readings in available light: Cameraman in the shadows of Hindi cinema.
 In R. Kaur & A. J. Sinha (Eds.), Bollywood: Popular Indian cinema through a transnational lens (pp. 118–140).
 New Delhi: Sage.

 Shafeeq, M. (2017).
 The visual effects industry in India has a bright future.
-Retrieved from http://theweek.in
+The Week. http://theweek.in

 Virdi, J. (2017).
 A national cinema’s transnational aspirations?
 Considerations on ‘Bollywood’.
 South Asian Popular Culture, 15(1), 1–22.